DigitalHarbor7/DigitalHarbor/README.md

 ## QR Codes

-See QR code examples [here](https://mydigitalharbor.com/qr)
+# TODO: this example page
+I will create branded QR Codes for your link page or existing website - see examples [here](https://mydigitalharbor.com/qr-branded)

+# TODO: change link to qr-stable-diffusion or something
+I also can create custom QR codes that are highly artisan.
+See examples [here](https://mydigitalharbor.com/qr) and please contact me for inquiries at mydigitalharbor@pype.dev

 ## Services

 1. Your Digital Harbor is inspired from the [Little Link](https://littlelink.io) project.
 Your Digital Harbor is built with tailwind css and uses [simpleicons](https://simpleicons.org)
 2. I host your page for you (the main service of Digital Harbor)
+3. Branded QR Codes
-3. Artisanal QR Codes generated with Stable Diffusion
+4. Artisanal QR Codes generated with Stable Diffusion

 ## Roadmap
 - Custom and interactive button design (Coming Soon)